Matt Schrader

 Matt Schrader is an American filmmaker.
 He is best known for writing and directing Score: A Film Music Documentary (2016) and creating the biopic podcast series Blockbuster.
 He's credited with Emmy Award-winning investigative journalism for CBS News and NBC News.
 He has been nominated for various awards, including three Emmy Awards.

-Score: A Film Music Documentary received an overwhelmingly positive reception and was one of 170 films considered for the 2018 Academy Award for Best Documentary Feature.
+Score: A Film Music Documentary was one of 170 films considered for the 2018 Academy Award for Best Documentary Feature.
 The film won eight awards at film festivals and made $101,382 at the US box office before being released as the #1 documentary on iTunes for four weeks straight.

 Schrader is executive producer of the weekly Score: The Podcast, which interviews leading composers in Hollywood about their craft.

 Early life and education

 Schrader was born in Burbank, California, in 1988, the son of accountant Brad Schrader and former news producer Diane Bear.
 He grew up in Seattle, Boise, and Colorado Springs before returning to Southern California to attend the University of Southern California, where he earned degrees from both the School of Cinematic Arts and the Annenberg School for Communication and Journalism.